Hunter McGrady

 Hunter Sienna McGrady (born May 4, 1993) is an American plus-size model.
+She started plus-size modelling when she was 19 years old after being signed with Wilhelmina.
+She is currently signed to One Management and was recently featured on the cover of Sports illustrated Swimsuit’s 2024 60th Anniversary Legends issue.

-Early life
+Early life and education

 McGrady was born in Los Angeles, to American actor Michael McGrady and model Brynja McGrady.
 She has an older sister, fellow model Michaela McGrady.
-The two sisters host a podcast titled Model Citizen.
+The two sisters host the popular podcast titled Model Citizen.
 Her younger brother Tynan died in a car accident in 2021.

 McGrady married advertising executive Brian Keys in 2019.
 They had their first child together, a son, in 2021.
+They had their second child together, a daughter, in 2023.

 Career

 McGrady started her career as a straight sized model at age 15.
 At 19, she decided to start plus size modeling because she could not maintain the 00 standard set by her agency.
 In 2017, she became the largest model (size 16) to appear in a Sports Illustrated Swimsuit Issue.
 In 2019, she was the first plus-size model on a cover of The Knot.
+In 2024 McGrady appeared on the cover of Sports Illustrated for their 60th anniversary Legends issue.

+In 2021 McGrady launched her groundbreaking clothing line All Worthy with QVC which included a size range from XXS to 5X.
+Speaking with Teen Vogue of her line, McGrady said “I want everybody to feel worthy," she told Teen Vogue.
+"I want them to feel empowered, amazing, beautiful, comfortable in their skin.
+I want them to put on these pieces and feel like they can just take on the day and be the best that they can be, and I want people to know that we're all in this together."

+In 2022 McGrady was featured on the cover of Health Magazine’s Jan/Feb issue.